September 30, 2003

 A pencil case

-stewsblog, Stewart Kelly has some interesting thoughts about an American school which is taking the Leftist concept of 'redistribution of assets' to the extreme and into the classroom.
+Over at stewsblog, Stewart Kelly has some interesting thoughts about an American school which is taking the Leftist concept of 'redistribution of assets' to the extreme and into the classroom.

 Unfortunately Stew doesn't have comments, which is annoying.
 But anyway, my guess is this kind of thing will probably have an outcome sort of similar to 'social loafing', which is where people will put less effort into a group effort if they think their personal contribution cannot be measured or rewarded, thereby reducing the group's overall efficiency.